tinganho/balanced-storage/README.md

 ```ts
 this.anotherView = new View(this.user); // Add method.
 ```
-And look at the assign target `this.anotherView` to match a corresponding sub method call.
+And look at the left operand `this.anotherView` to match a corresponding sub method call.

 Because we assigned to `this.anotherView`, any kind of sub method classification must call a sub method on `this.anotherView`.
 And that is exactly what we have done in our example: